nadako/lang/ideas.md

  * Tuples.
 Yes, please!
 Also, with matching and inlining support.

+ * Fail after typing functions if argument or return types are still unknown.
+Better safe than sorry.

  * Simplier module system where there's no packages, but only modules and declarations in them.
    Hierarchy could be represented by submodules which are modules in a directory (in which case, the root module declarations would live in a file with a special name, like `module.hx`).